 Tropaeolum, commonly known as Nasturtium, is a genus of roughly 80 species of annual and perennial plants.
-Red, orange and yellow Nasturtiums fill a summer garden bed with low-maintenance, ongoing blooms.
+Red, orange, and yellow Nasturtiums fill a summer garden bed with low-maintenance, ongoing blooms.

-Nasturtiums grow quickly and profusely from seed and flower from early spring through mid fall.
+Nasturtiums grow quickly and profusely from seed and flower from early spring through mid-fall.
 In addition to producing attractive blooms, Nasturtiums are edible.
-The flowers and leaves provide a pepperlike flavor in salads or as a garnish.
+The flowers and leaves provide a pepper-like flavor in salads or as a garnish.

 Nasturtiums grow well in almost any type of well-draining soil.
-They can tolerate dry conditions and low fertility without damage, but best flowering occurs in slightly sandy but moist soil.
-Avoid planting Nasturtiums in areas with rich soil that’s heavily amended with organic matter, because they flower poorly in nutrient-rich locations.
+They can tolerate dry conditions and low fertility without damage, but the best flowering occurs in slightly sandy but moist soil.
+Avoid planting Nasturtiums in areas with rich soil heavily amended with organic matter because they flower poorly in nutrient-rich locations.
 In mild summer areas, Nasturtiums prefer full sun.
 They need afternoon shade if your area experiences high summer temperatures.
 Nasturtiums only grow during frost-free weather.

 - Back to genus Tropaeolum

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin